fractalide/fractalide/README.md

 * Ensure your contracts exists.
 Nix compiles the contracts during the buildPhase and copies the generated capnproto source code into a `/tmp/build-folder/` for later component compilation.

 ### Contracts
 `capnproto` [contracts](https://github.com/fractalide/fractalide/blob/master/contracts/fbp/lexical/contract.capnp) clearly define the boundaries of each component.
 We subscribe to [langsec](http://langsec.org/) and strictly define what is allowed into a component.
+All contracts are licensed as MPLv2.

 Things to be aware of when implementing contracts:
 * Copy and paste a contract's `default.nix` into your new contract directory [i.e.](https://github.com/fractalide/fractalide/blob/master/contracts/fbp/lexical/default.nix) (They are generic).